-The charges applicable to opening period, closing bills and bills rendered for periods corresponding to less than 25 days or more than 35 days for monthly billing periods will be computed as follows:
+The charges applicable to the opening period, closing bills, and bills rendered for periods corresponding to less than 25 days or more than 35 days for monthly billing periods will be computed as follows:

-• Metered Service - The monthly readiness to serve charge and the monthly bond charge, if any, shall be prorated on the basis of the number of days' service to the number of days in the average billing period.
-The usage quantity shall be added to the prorated amounts.

-- Flat Rate Service The billing period charge for water and wastewater service and LRWRP Upgrade will be prorated on the basis of the ratio of the number of days in the period to the number of days in an average billing period. - Average Billing Period Annually, the number of days in an average billing period is 30.
+- Metered Service The billing period charge for water and wastewater service will be prorated on the basis of the ratio of the number of days' service to the number of days in the average billing period.
+The usage quantity shall be added to the prorated amounts. - Flat Rate Service The billing period charge for water and wastewater service will be prorated on the basis of the ratio of the number of days in the period to the number of days in an average billing period. - Average Billing Period Annually, the number of days in an average billing period is 30.